921Mdas/Daily-News-DN-/readme.md

-# CRUD PSG APP USING DJANGO
+# Daily News Web App
-DailyNews (DN) is a article management tool that helps create articles, see them in detail and manage article list (CRUD)
+DailyNews (DN) is an article management tool that helps freelance bloggers create articles,drafts and manage them in both web and mobile.
 ## Tools used : React, Express, MongoDB, JWT, Web Socket

 See the deployed App [DN - Daily News](https://dashnewsmads.herokuapp.com/)